nrs-org/novelslop/content/vol_01/chap_09.typ

   Embarassed by the whole ordeal, she rushed to change her shoes, as quick as possible to leave the scene.
-Mona tried not to act too suspicious, just to be more shady than a killer fleeing from the crime scene.
+Mona tried not to act too suspicious, just to be no less shady than a killer fleeing from the crime scene.

   On the way to her class, the feeling of being watched persisted, and it made Mona really uncomfortable.
 Even when she finally sat down at her seat, she could still notice the intense gaze sourcing from the classroom door.
+And that was not mentioning her classmates who was looking at her too.

   While she was thinking of a way to deal with these new problems, Mona was disturbed by a sudden pat on the back.